knightsUCF/CarRacing/Log.md

 "Consequently, a purple box may help persuade us that the product has special properties and is worth a princely sum."

+"A mainstay at fast-food restaurants, yellow evokes energy and increases appetite, perhaps explaining why your stomach may start to growl when you pass those golden arches."

 # Starting Off the Workday

 Okay, so today we want to get as much done as possible.
 Let's just go slowly and evenly, since we don't want to wear ourselves out.
 We have plenty of time to get these tasks done.
 Rushing only blunts our concentration, and makes us tired.